- 1 Game Destroying Bugs

 Side-On Intercept Bug

 Unlike fighter controllers since at least the 1930s, X-Com ground controllers and/or onboard avionics are incapable of calculating a predictive course for a target that is moving, at a known course and speed, laterally relative to its bearing as seen from the intercept base (so that the bearing from the base is constantly changing).
 In other words, in any situation except when the alien craft is heading directly toward/away from the X-Com craft/base, a non-optimum interception course is used.
 Instead, X-Com craft simplistically just keep heading toward the current bearing toward the target.
 This results in inefficient parabolic intercept courses, rather than efficient straight line courses toward a predicted intercept point.
-If the alien craft is faster, parabolic courses often fail to intercept, or give very brief interception windows, that would have been avoided by a proper predictive, straight-line course.
+Parabolic courses often fail to intercept, or give very brief interception windows, that would have been avoided by a proper predictive, straight-line course.

 Head-On Intercept Bug